-Since the outbreak of the Covid-19 pandemic and the closure of the Club on March 17th there have been joint meetings of the Management Committee and the Captain and Vice Captains of the Rowing & Coaching Committee which have focused mainly on the financial management of the club and preparations for a phased reopening following guidance to clubs issued by British Rowing on May 15th.
+Since the outbreak of the Covid-19 pandemic and the closure of the Club on March 17th there have been joint meetings of the Management Committee and the Captain and Vice Captains of the Rowing & Coaching Committee which have focused mainly on the financial management of the club and preparations for a phased reopening following guidance to clubs issued by British Rowing on May 15th and thereafter.

 After a UK Government announcement on May 13th allowing the resumption of watersports for exercise and recreation, plans for a phased reopening and a return to single sculling for limited groups of members were put in place, in conjunction with a risk assessment and adherence to social distancing guidelines, with the first stage commencing from May 21st.
 At this stage only the boathouse was opened for use in accordance with appropriate safety measures, other club facilities remaining closed.

 British Rowing guidance issued on May 22nd to assist clubs with planning for the return to rowing added more detail about what to expect during future phases.
-Coupled with feedback from members this led to revisions to the guidance given to members by the Club’s Rowing & Coaching Committee.
-Small groups of members are now able to book single sculls for use at stipulated times but there is no formal group coaching.
+Coupled with feedback from members this led to revisions to the guidance given to members by the Club’s Rowing & Coaching Committee, allowing small groups of members to book single sculls for use at stipulated times but with no formal group coaching.

-Rowing & Coaching continues to monitor and respond to guidance, which has included updates issued by British Rowing on June 4th and June 12th in response to Government announcements.
+Rowing & Coaching continues to monitor and respond to guidance, which has included updates issued by British Rowing on June 4th, 12th and 29th, and July 10th, 17th and 23rd in response to Government announcements.

 While disruption to the rowing calendar continues valiant efforts have been made to maintain interest among members.
 Several DARC members took part in the first Tees Virtual Regatta on May 16th and Tyne Virtual Regatta on June 20th, and British Rowing arranged a series of competitions and challenges leading up to the BR Virtual Championships on June 27th and 28th.